 What We Chose: The Avocado Latex Mattress, manufactured from GOLS organic certified Dunlop latex rubber that is eco-INSTITUT, STANDARD 100 by OEKO-TEX®, and MADE SAFE® certified.
 It also features GOTS organic certified wool and cotton.
 Avocado offers both hybrid mattresses with an internal, zoned, pressure-point system made from recycled steel, and organic latex mattresses.
 They’re free from adhesives (the button tufts are done by hand), and free from toxic flame retardant chemicals while still meeting tough federal flammability standards.

-Why We Love the Brand: We love a nontoxic mattress that achieves third-party certifications to ensure their healthy materials standards are valid.
+Why We Love the Brand: We love a nontoxic mattress that achieves the richest set of third-party certifications to ensure their healthy materials standards are valid.
 Not only has Avocado gone this extra mile, but they also own their own ethical wool and latex farms.
-As an added and important bonus, they are a member of 1% for the Planet; use CarbonFund to offset emissions; are Green America Business Certified; a U.S. Green Building Council Member; and a Sustainable Furnishings Council Member.
+As an added and important bonus, they are Climate Neutral Certified: a member of 1% for the Planet; use CarbonFund to offset emissions; are Green America Business Certified; a U.S. Green Building Council Member; and a Sustainable Furnishings Council Member.

 What We Chose: The Composed Vanity II by Ladies & Gentlemen Studio, from DIMS.
 Doubling as a desk, the vanity is crafted from ash wood sourced from sustainably managed forests that are certified by the Appalachian Hardwood Manufacturers.

 Why We Love the Brand: DIMS works with artisans around the world to bring us thoughtful furniture, accessories and lighting for the home with a focus on cultural equity and environmental ethics.
 The UN Sustainable Development Goals include equity and diversity, so DIMS’ commitment to shining a light on previously underrepresented talent has us swooning over their selections.